Available courses

 Digital Currencies and Cryptocurrencies

-Spring 2026
+Fall 2026

 This course will consider the new phenomenon of digital currencies from a monetary and financial stability angle.
 We will first look at the technological foundations of cryptocurrencies, and then we will discuss challenges related to the issuance of central bank digital currencies and stablecoins.
 We will study central bank digital currencies that are in advanced stages and we will learn about their potential impact.
 We will discuss private efforts to issue stablecoins (e.g. LIBRA) and discuss why they raise concerns of regulators.

-Spring 2026
+Fall 2026

 Elementary Czech (Mandatory)

-Spring 2026
+Fall 2026

 This course targets students that are staying in the Czech Republic for a limited period of time and need to cover the basics of the language in order to communicate in everyday situations.
 The ultimate aim is to provide the students with basic skills, grammar, and vocabulary for handling everyday life in the Czech Republic, and to give them an idea of the Czech language system as well as Czech culture.
 The instruction uses a communicative method of teaching: the material is based on situations the students face, not on a grammatical overview of the language, with an emphasis on both receptive and productive language skills.

-Environmental Economics in the CEE Context
+Environmental Economics in the Central European Context

-Spring 2026
+Fall 2026

 The aim of this course is to introduce students to some basic economic principles and theories explaining environmental issues and problems today and to explore existing policies at the national, international, and global level.
 Students will learn about concepts such as externalities, the tragedy of the commons, enforcement as a public good, interventionist solutions to the externality problem such as taxes and marketable pollution permits, as well as non-interventionist solutions to the externality problem such as the Coasian solution and self-regulation.